Manage Your Service Limits

 - Identify the scope of the compartment quotas as availability domain, regional, or global.

-- Create compartment quota policies.
-When setting a quota that has a scope of availability domain (AD), the quota is allocated to each AD unless you specify an AD in the policy.
+- Create compartment quota policy statements.
+When setting a quota that has a scope of availability domain (AD), the quota is allocated to each AD unless you specify a specific AD in the policy.
 Regional quotas apply to each region.

 Be Aware of Fixed Service Limits